oneish/strangen/dogs/SERPENT.md

 3. **Verify**: Compare hashes -- if pass 1 and pass 2 differ, the generated output is not stable and the build fails.

 This means any change must produce stable output in two iterations.
 If pass 1 succeeds but pass 2 fails (e.g., due to redefinitions from deferred removal), the pass 1 output is already in source and you can fix the conflict and regenerate.

+## Reducing Bootstrap Pain Through Auto-Generation

+Hand-written `[[strange::customisation(...)]]` strings for comparison operators are a major source of bootstrap friction.
+Every new data member added to a prototype abstraction requires updating the `operator==` and `operator<` customisation strings -- adding fields to the `&&` chain and extending the nested parenthesised pattern for `operator<`.
+Getting the parenthesis count wrong in `operator<` (which requires exactly `2*(N-1) - 1` grouping parentheses for N fields) is an easy mistake that breaks the bootstrap and requires manual fixup of the generated file.

+The `[[strange::equality]]`, `[[strange::comparison]]`, and `[[strange::hash]]` attributes eliminate this class of problem entirely.
+When the parser synthesizes comparison operators from data members, adding a new field to a prototype abstraction requires only adding the data member declaration -- the operators update themselves on the next regeneration.
+No customisation strings to maintain, no parentheses to count, and no bootstrap breakage from comparison operator typos.

+Where possible, prefer auto-generation attributes over hand-written customisation strings for mechanical patterns that operate over all data members.